caddyserver/website/src/docs/markdown/caddyfile/options.md

 <aside class="tip">

 Keep in mind there's a caveat if you want to name your HTTP server and are using Auto-HTTPS.
 The server name config doesn't persist past adapting the config, and Auto-HTTPS happens at runtime, from the JSON config.
-To overcome this, you'll need to create an empty `:80` or `http://` site block and rename it with `servers :80 { name http }` in the global options.
+To overcome this, you'll need to create an empty `:80` or `http://` site block and set this option.
 With that Auto-HTTPS will add its redirect routes to that server.

 </aside>